rsksmart/devportal-1.0/guides/rif-relay/integrate.md

 ## Integration options

-### Using the Relay Server directly
+### Using the RIF Relay Server directly

-The simplest option to use RIF Relay in your wallet or dApp is by calling the Relay Server directly.
+The simplest option to use RIF Relay in your wallet or dApp is by calling the RIF Relay Server directly.
 The instructions for running a Relayer are here.
-The communication with the Relay Server is done through HTTP requests.
+The communication with the RIF Relay Server is done through HTTP requests.

-The order of events for relaying transactions or deploying smart wallets through the Relay Server is:
+The order of events for relaying transactions or deploying smart wallets through the RIF Relay Server is:
 1. Create a relay or deploy request.
 2. Sign the structure (the wrapped transaction) using the EIP712 signature.
 3. Create the metadata with the signature.
 4. With the relay or deploy request and the metadata, create an HTTP request.
-5. Call the Relay Server `/relay` method using an HTTP POST request.
+5. Call the RIF Relay Server `/relay` method using an HTTP POST request.

-Here's an example of how the HTTP Relay Request might look like:
+Here's an example of how the HTTP RIF Relay Request might look like:

 ```json
 {